-When Thomas Jefferson began designing and building the University of Virginia, he gathered a “circle of friends” who were the “subscribers, contributors, and founders” of the University.
+When Thomas Jefferson began designing and building the University of Virginia, he gathered a “circle of friends” who were the University’s “subscribers, contributors, and founders.”
 This select group included James Madison and James Monroe, who were present to lay the cornerstone of Pavilion VII and who served on the University’s first Board of Visitors.